openshift/enhancements/enhancements/arbiter-clusters.md

 - Running the arbiter node offsite.
 - Running a virtualized arbiter node on the same cluster.
 - Having a single arbiter supporting multiple clusters.
-- Moving from 2 + 1 to a conventional 3 node cluster
+- Moving from 2 + 1 to a conventional 3 node cluster.
+- Arbiter nodes are never intended to be of worker type.
+- We will not be implementing cloud deployments for now, this is not due to a technical limitation but rather practicality of scope, validation, and testing.
+With out a clear customer use case is too much change, this is something we can revisit if there is a customer need.

 ## Proposal